BurntSushi/present/2024-02-27_ripgrep/present.md

 # SIMD (Single Instruction, Multiple Data)

 * Load a chunk of data (e.g., 16 bytes of a string) into one register.
-* Perform "blulk" operations using that register.
+* Perform "bulk" operations using that register.
 * Can increase throughput dramatically.

 ---